darinz/ML/11_bandits/04_best_arm_identification.md

 The transition from best arm identification to applications represents the bridge from pure exploration to practical impact - taking our understanding of how to identify optimal actions and applying it to real-world scenarios where intelligent decision-making under uncertainty provides significant value.

 In the next section, we'll explore applications and use cases, understanding how bandit algorithms solve real-world problems and create value across diverse domains.

+## Complete Example Usage

+See [`bai_example.py`](bai_example.py) for a complete example demonstrating how to use all BAI algorithms together, including:

+- Environment setup and algorithm comparison
+- Performance analysis and ranking
+- Single algorithm demonstrations
+- Confidence interval visualization

+The example includes comprehensive analysis of success rates, sample complexities, and efficiency metrics across all BAI algorithms.

 ---